DAN SHIPSIDES - Sorry (Untitled landscape - Cave Hill )

-The demand for an apology was backed by an illegal threat to withdraw pledged funding.
+The demand for an apology was backed by an arguably illegal threat to withdraw pledged funding.

 The Council could not identify what in the two issues had caused offence nor could they produce evidence of the complaints.
-It was a blatant attempt to stifle freedom of expression by the conservative religious right who make up the majority of city councilors.
+It seemed clearly a blatant attempt to stifle freedom of expression (which in this instance pertained to comedic agitation around issues of Christianity where it shapes the culture in which we live) by the conservative religious right who made up the majority of city councilors.

 In response The Vacuum organised an ironic day of "apology". (see. www.sorryday.com) with the help of its' supporters which included a march through the city of supporters carrying "sorry" placards and banners and a " Sorry Santa " as it was Christmas time.

 I planned and executed a project to say “sorry” from the top of Cave Hill - a hill top visible from most parts of Belfast .

 The close-by hills around Belfast have a history of republican and loyalist “pronouncements” e.g. protests to free political prisoners and statements in relation to the referendum on the Good Friday Agreement (YES / NO).
 More recently they have been used in more general political activism.